Condoms 101: Choosing the Perfect Condoms For You!

 Then, use a ruler to measure the length from the top of the penis head to the base (where you started).

-Then, look for condoms that fit your measurements.
+Look for condoms that fit your measurements — Condomania's product pages tend to be transparent about condom width, usually measured in millimeters.
 When choosing a condom size, make sure you leave some extra room — about 1 cm or a half-inch of length — at the penis head, but never more than that.

-Why the half-inch at the tip of the condom?
+Why leave the half-inch at the tip of the condom?
 It's there to catch semen!

 If there's too much extra room, the condom can slip off.
 But if there's too little, it can break, or semen can run down the sides and leak at the base of the condom before pulling out.